 Develop the love for reading in the child

-If you develop reading skills in a child from a very young age, the learning process never stops because the child will always yearn for knowledge.
-Children might not be inclined towards their course books, but fascinating stories will always fascinate them and let them express themselves more creatively.
-Moreover, they’ll be inclined to believe that books always include answers.
+If you develop reading skills in a child from a very young age, the learning process never stops because the child keeps yearning for knowledge.
+Children might not be inclined towards their course books, but fascinating stories will attract them and let them express themselves more creatively.

 Let your child be the boss

-Allow your child to make decisions for him/herself.
-Involve the child in the daily tasks around the house and encourage them to voice their concerns.
-When making plans or when not knowing which subject to start the homeschooling day with, take your child’s input.
-This will make your little one feel important and will further excite him about what is to follow.
+Allow your child to make decisions for themselves.
+Involve the child in daily tasks around the house and encourage them to voice their concerns.
+When making plans or when choosing a subject to start the homeschooling day with, take your child’s input.
+This will make your little one feel important and will further excite them about what is to follow.
 A confident child is a happy child.

 Remember that communication is key

 Educate your child about the importance of speech.
 Tell your children that communicating a problem will eventually lead to a solution.
-When your child learns to communicate his emotions, the mind will be at ease.
-The child will pick up more from the surroundings, will be able to decipher people and develop problem-solving abilities over time.
+When your child learns to communicate their emotions, their mind will be at ease.
+The child will pick up more from the surroundings, will be able to decipher what other people are saying, and develop problem-solving abilities over time.

 Always keep your child’s interests in mind

-It does not matter what your likes or dislikes are if your child is thrilled about a subject, a sport, a hobby or even a Sunday full of water-balloons, give into the child’s excitement.
-If you keep your child’s interests in mind whilst making decisions and homeschooling him, chances are that your child will respect your likes, appreciate your support and will be a happier homeschooler.
+It does not matter what your likes or dislikes are if your child is thrilled about a subject, a sport, a hobby, or even a Sunday full of water-balloons, give into the child’s excitement.
+If you keep your child’s interests in mind whilst making decisions and homeschooling, chances are that your child will respect your likes, appreciate your support, and will be a happier homeschooler.

 Know your child’s learning style

 Not every child is the same.
-With every unique child, comes a unique homeschooling experience.
+With every unique child comes a unique homeschooling experience.
 Children under the same roof can tend to have drastically different personalities and it is absolutely natural.
-It is important to not compare children, to know that each of them possesses their own skill-sets and that they will learn according to their own pace.
-Knowing what techniques of homeschooling a child responds to best will help you polish the child’s strengths and eliminate his weaknesses.
+It is important to not compare children, to know that each of them possesses their own skillsets and that they will learn according to their own pace.
+Knowing what techniques of homeschooling a child responds to best will help you polish the child’s strengths and eliminate their weaknesses.